mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/07-solution.markdown

 **Safety seal**

-The **safety seal** is represented with a **namespace, a subnamespace and a mosaic**.
-A namespace identifies the company, and a subnamespace the division.
-The mosaic ``company.safety:seal`` represents the safety seals.
+The **safety seal** is represented with a **namespace, a subnamespace and a mosaic alias** assigned to this set.
+A namespace identifies the company, and a subnamespace the use-case.
+The mosaic ``company.safetyseal`` represents the safety seals.

 We could opt to set ``transferable`` property to false.
 This would prevent transferring the mosaic to other accounts once sent.
 However, as we are not saving the products' private keys, there is no risk of the seals being moved once sent to a product.